There’s more than one way to skin a horse

 “I’m so tired that I could eat a horse”.
 Here the speaker has confused “I’m so hungry I could eat a horse” with “I’m so tired I could sleep for a year”.

 “You’re barking up the wrong neck of the woods”.
-This mash up of “You’re barking up the wrong tree” and “in the wrong neck of the woods” somehow works!
+This mash-up of “You’re barking up the wrong tree” and “in the wrong neck of the woods” somehow works!

 “I should have passed with flying carpets”.
 You have to love this mix up between “pass with flying colours” and “flying carpets”.
 For the record, the phrase “pass with flying colours” refers to ships.
 A victorious battleship or a vessel that has been successful in trade would enter a harbour with its flags (colours) fully unfurled, and so pass with flying colours.

-“He got lung cancer, because he smoked like a fish”.
+“He got lung cancer because he smoked like a fish”.
 This makes no sense at all!
 The speaker has completely confused “he smoked like a chimney” with “he swam like a fish” to create a uniquely nonsensical saying!

 “You’re skating very close to the wind”.
 It turns out that a mash-up of “skating on thin ice” and “sailing close to the wind” almost makes sense.

 English idioms are guaranteed to confuse non-native speakers.
 Their literal meanings are often somewhat divorced from their accepted meanings.
 Literal translations simply don’t work!
-But it would appear than even native speakers don’t always use idioms correctly and can get completely muddled up.
+But it would appear that even native speakers don’t always use idioms correctly and can get completely muddled up.
 The trouble is, that once somebody believes that they know and understand a phrase, they tend to keep using it and it becomes ingrained in their lexicon.
 They remain completely unaware that they are in error.
 Sometimes people just aren’t the brightest knives in the barrel!